Akipe/awesome-android-aosp/readme.md

 *English is not my primary language, there might be some language mistakes (feel free to correct them!).*

+There is also a list of all pages for the official AOSP Android documentation here : [summary_official_documentation.md](summary_official_documentation.md)

 ## Contents

 - [Contents](#contents)